Diuretics

 Mechanism: Non-reabsorbable solutes (mannitol) pull water into the tubular lumen via osmosis → increased urinary output.

-Indications: Increased intracranial pressure, increased intraocular pressure, acute oliguria, and prevention of acute kidney injury.
+Indications: Increased intracranial pressure, increased intraocular pressure, acute oliguria, prevention of acute kidney injury, and promotion of excretion for selected toxic substances.

-Route: IV infusion only (oral forms not effective for diuresis).
+Route: IV infusion only (oral forms not effective for diuresis); use cautiously in clients with heart failure or pulmonary edema.

 Nursing Assessment